sean-taylor2/sean-taylor2.github.io/essays/software-engineering-intro.md

 ---
 layout: essay
 type: essay
-title: "What is even a software"
+title: "What is even a software?"
 # All dates must be YYYY-MM-DD format!
 date: 2025-09-10
 published: true